-In season, they’re inspo for gardeners everywhere and a great example of how Australian landscapes can vary wildly from classic muted, natural bush palettes to something as extravagantly rainbow-hued as this.
-How stunning is the contrast between the red earth and the pastel flowers?
+In season, they’re inspo for gardeners everywhere.
+And they’re a great example of how Australian landscapes can vary wildly from classic muted, natural bush palettes to something extravagantly rainbow-hued.
+The contrast between the red earth and the pastel flowers is absolutely stunning.

 There are no hard and fast rules when it comes to native gardens, but there are certain techniques that you can borrow from the best landscape designers.

 - Not all natives suit all regions.
 Some are more perfect for some areas than others, so make sure you source plants from similar growing conditions.

 - Create layers with a dynamic, asymmetrical planting that looks random and natural.